 Once all of your samples are dry, labeled, and packed securely for their journey into their USPS Flat Rate Box, over-tape that thing up like someone's going to throw it off a building.
 Rocks are heavy and cardboard is not durable.
 A box that is too heavy will tear itself apart in shipping, so if you're worried about it, take some of the heaviest stuff out and save it for next time.
 Tape it up like a mummy.
 Go hog wild.
 I can always buy you more tape.
 Bonus points for using that eco friendly paper tape with the cotton strings inside.
 That stuff is hella strong and it doesn't kill as many turtles.
 Be mindful!

 Where to find Pigment: Rocks and Clays

-Disclaimer: Sand can't be made into pigment.
+Disclaimer: Sand can be made into pigment.
 Rocks with transparent crystals inside do not make for good pigments.
 Sand and clear crystals grind down to be a transparent color because essentially they are nature's glass.
-Please don't send me sand, and please don't send me those sparkily granite like rocks people use to line their paths.
+Please don't send me sand without checking with me first, and please don't send me those sparkily white crystal rocks people use to line their paths.
 They turn out clear.
 Trust.

 After we discuss where to find pigments, we will discuss in detail which materials work best.

 Head towards an area with an active stream or river- River beds are an excellent place to begin your search.
 Often times the river will reveal rocks and pebbles in all the colors of the region, especially after a heavy rain or flood.
 (Heyyyyy HOUSTON!)
 If your area experiences any kind of flooding, go rock hunting as soon as the waters recede.
 The floods reveal loads of newly upturned stones and sometimes even wear away creek walls to reveal clay and stones.